ansible/instruqt/tracks/getting-started-servicenow-automation/03-fix-and-close/assignment.md

 ▶️ Create a change request
 ====
-- Navigate to `Resources > Templates` in automation controller and launch the job template `3 - Attach change request (change-attach.yml)`
+- Navigate to `Resources > Job Templates` in automation controller and launch the job template `3 - Attach change request (change-attach.yml)`
 - Watch for job completion in automation controller

 🔍 Inspect results